To become a driver for Uber, you will need to first apply for an Australian Business Number (ABN). Find out more in this guide.

-Do you need an ABN for Uber
+Do you need an ABN for Uber?

-- Providing commercial services;
+- Providing commercial services

-- With the intention to profit from these services;
+- Intending to profit from these services

 GST Registration for Uber Drivers

-Independent Contractor v.
-Employee
+Independent Contractor versus Employee

-Apply for your ABN and start driving today.
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact us on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.

 Get a fixed-fee quote from Australia's largest lawyer marketplace.